So how are your question-asking skills?

 How to Ask Good Questions

-There’s a difference between asking a co-worker how his weekend was and asking one of the employees you manage what they think about a persistent problem your company is facing.
+There’s a difference between asking a co-worker how their weekend was and asking one of the employees you manage what they think about a persistent problem your company is facing.
 The former certainly has value in building relationships, but the latter is what will result in innovation and positive change for the business.

 Check out these tips for asking good questions: